 Common Causes of Truck Accidents

 Large trucks such as tankers, tractor trailers, semis or 18-wheelers are considerably bigger than the passenger vehicles with which they share the road.
-On major highways and at higher speeds, even small driving errors that may occur can result in catastrophe when a large truck is involved.
+On major highways and at higher speeds, even small driving errors can result in catastrophe when a large truck is involved.
 Some common errors for large trucks that cause accidents are:

-Possible parties who may be liable for defective equipment include the manufacturer, the installer or mechanic who made repairs, the trucking company who refurbished the part and the seller.
+Possible parties who may be liable for defective equipment include the manufacturer, the installer or mechanic who made repairs, the trucking company who refurbished the part, and the seller.

 Driving Errors by Truck Drivers

 Most truck drivers understand the risks they face on the highway and take precautions to drive safely.
-However, there are truck drivers who are not operating safely.
+However, there are truck drivers who aren’t operating safely.
 Truck accidents are commonly caused by driver fatigue, failure to follow safety guidelines, failure to properly load the truck or secure cargo, overloading and using alcohol or drugs while driving.